SolarArbiter/SolarArbiter.github.io/dataaccessworkflow.md

 establish a new organization, the framework administrators will provide the user with a non-negotiable Data Use Agreement, the user will review the Data Use Agreement and return the Data Use Agreement signed by an authorized representative of the organization.
-To join a previously established organization, framework administrators will verify that the organization administrator authorizes the user to join the organization.
+A point of contact will be established to verify future updates to the organization.
+To join a previously established organization, framework administrators will verify with the organization's point of contact that the user is authorized to join the organization.

-A point of contact will be established to for the organization to verify any future updates, and an organization administrator will be appointed to manage data access, these will typically be the user who initiated the request for an organization.
-After a user is added to the organization, an organization admin will use the data access controls described below to grant access to data in the organization.
+An organization administrator will be appointed to manage data access, this will typically be the user who initiated the request for an Organization.
+Organization administrators are privileged users that can grant and revoke access to data that their organization owns.
+An organization administrator may grantadministrative privileges to other users.
+Organization administrators will use the data access controls described below to grant access to data in the organization.
 To remove a user from an organization, an organization admin should contact framework administrators.
-When a user if removed from an organization, they will lose all access to the organization's data but retain permission to view the reference data set.
+When a user is removed from an organization, they will lose access to all organizations' data but retain permission to view the reference data set.

 # Data Access Controls
 {: .anchor}